Convergence of Dirichlet Forms for MCMC Optimal Scaling with Dependent Target Distributions on Large Graphs: Technical proofs

 by the triangle inequality.
-The easier one in the resulting two terms is controlled in Step $3$. a), using the properties of the minimum function and the exponential function.
-The harder term is taken care of in Step $3$. b), through delicate analysis over two sets $\mathcal{S}_1$ and $\mathcal{S}_2$ which is defined after using reflection.
-On controlling the corresponding terms, we flexibly use the following properties on the set $\mathcal{S}_2$
+We then handle the easier term in Step $3$. a), employing properties of the minimum function and the exponential function.
+The more challenging term is addressed in Step $3$. b), involving a meticulous analysis of two sets $\mathcal{S}_1$ and $\mathcal{S}_2$ defined after employing reflection.
+To control the corresponding terms, we flexibly use the following properties on the set $\mathcal{S}_2$

 and then use Corollary \ref{corollary} to handle the above quantities.